Health Insurance

 • Each Foundations campus offers a student health clinic on campus, which can be a convenient option.
 Check with your on-campus clinic directly to find out what insurance plans are currently accepted.

-• The Hall Health Center on the UW Seattle campus is available to all clinical students, irrespective of your original Foundations campus.
-Check with Hall Health directly to find out what insurance plans are currently accepted.
+• The Husky Health Center on the UW Seattle campus is available to all clinical students, irrespective of your original Foundations campus.
+Check with Husky Health directly to find out what insurance plans are currently accepted.

-• Note: when the Hall Health website references “UW Seattle students only,” they are referring to the distinction between the UW Seattle, Bothell, and Tacoma campuses, NOT the WWAMI campuses
+• Note: when the Husky Health website references “UW Seattle students only,” they are referring to the distinction between the UW Seattle, Bothell, and Tacoma campuses, NOT the WWAMI campuses

 Whether you take prescription medication regularly or only for treating an acute illness, it is important to ensure you get the medications you need while in medical school and on rotations.
 Some school health clinics may provide pharmacy services on campus, but a quick online search can help you identify other local pharmacy locations near your location.
 Be sure to check which pharmacies accept your insurance coverage before having your prescription sent there.